LesiaChaban/gdk-oci-oke-workshop/00-introduction/introduction.md

 ## About this Workshop

-This workshop takes you step by step through the process of deploying a Java microservice to Oracle Cloud Infrastructure (OCI) Container Engine for Kubernetes (OKE).
-The microservice contains an application to upload, download, and delete files from OCI Object Storage using the Graal Development Kit for Micronaut (GDK).
-You'll use GraalVM Native Image to package and run the application as a native executable.
+This workshop takes you step by step through the process of deploying and running a Java microservice on Oracle Cloud Infrastructure (OCI) Container Engine for Kubernetes (OKE).
+The microservice application, developed using the Graal Development Kit for Micronaut (GDK), exposes REST APIs to upload, download, and delete files from OCI Object Storage.
+The application is packaged as a native executable using GraalVM Native Image inside a container image.

 It is aimed at application developers and DevOps engineers with an intermediate knowledge of Java.